Skip to main content

 "It was assumed that the Covid-19 pandemic would have a positive impact on the environment with less greenhouse emissions, noise, air and light pollution," said study leader, Ria Devereux, a PhD student from UEL's Sustainability Research Institute (SRI).

-"However, increased medical equipment and personal protect equipment usage combined with improper waste management practices, such as the reduction in recycling and growth in incineration and landfilling, led to a rise in plastic waste entering the environment.
+"However, increased medical equipment and personal protective equipment usage combined with improper waste management practices, such as the reduction in recycling and growth in incineration and landfilling, led to a rise in plastic waste entering the environment.

-"The increase in Lockdown two may be attributed to the Eat Out to Help Out scheme which was launched in August and meant more people were outside three months prior to the second lockdown.
+"The increase in Lockdown two may be attributed to the Eat Out to Help Out scheme, which was launched in August and meant more people were outside three months prior to the second lockdown.

 "We identified microplastics in every sample of our study and believe that this increase can be attributed to the use, inefficient disposal and breakdown of facemasks and personal protection equipment used throughout the pandemic," she continued.